 In this video the student has a bit too much or not enough tension on the vocal fold muscles hence the wobble.
 Can take a few tries to get right so be patient.
 It may take a few weeks for the voice to get used to this and to take it up pastsed the passaggio.

 Here we are a bit later in the lesson.
 We had a break and did some other exercises then repeated the MM-AH exercises.
 There is a definite improvement; she has better control over the closure and into the vowel resulting in a more stable delivery.
 We can now hear the potential of a rich, full chest register.

 Now to check if this has improved from the first exercise we did.
 Yep, she’s figured out how to maintain better vocal fold closure…much improved.
 I chose not to go any further with the scale on the open AH, I just wanted her to have a sample comparison.

 Go back to video 2 and compare the results.

 Moving on up

 We want to see if we can take this concept of a chestier resonance a bit further up the scale, but with a safer sound.
-I have added a ‘b’ to the AH to help stabilise the sound for the singer.
+I have added a ‘B’ in front of the AH to help stabilise the sound for the singer.
 I don’t want her to have a negative experience at this stage; an open vowel is very difficult when the vocal fold muscles aren’t strong or coordinated.
-The ‘b’ will add a bit of backpressure and stabilise the vocal fold closure.
-Note we don’t go too far up the scale., Oonce the voice gets to G4 we are in the transitional area and the muscle coordination will change.
+The ‘B’ will add a bit of backpressure and stabilise the vocal fold closure.
+Note we don’t go too far up the scale.
+Once the voice gets to G4 we are in the transitional area and the muscle coordination will change.
 For the moment I don’t want to add too many variables into the exercise as it reduces the successful experience.
 I would expect with time and practice the student will be able to deliver this sound more consistently and then take it higher in her range.
 Whilst it’s not perfect I am very happy with what she has achieved in our lesson.